 Programs like ScreenFlow and After Effects let you export your video with motion blur.
 This not only makes your animation look more professional, but it also helps you fudge things a bit if you have to drop frames from your GIF in Photoshop for the sake of file size.

 4. Be (kind of) lazy

-Imagine all the other things I could have added to the GIF at the top of this post.
-Little tooltips with usernames on them, a cursor clicking the plus button, hovering over the faces, unveiling more tooltips and hover states.
+Imagine all of the other things I could have added to the GIF at the top of this post: little tooltips with usernames on them, a cursor clicking the plus button, hovering over the faces to unveil more tooltips and hover states.
 People don’t need to see everything to get the picture, so only show what you need to—your time and file size are limited.

 1. Drop duplicate frames